harmoniousmoss/harmoniousmoss/README.md

 ## About Me
-I'm a Solutions Architect experience in designing and implementing systems for government agencies and international development organizations.
-Background includes developing cloud solutions, data integration platforms, and AI-powered applications.
+I'm a Solutions Architect with experience designing and implementing systems for government agencies and international development organizations.
+Background includes software development, cloud solutions, AI-powered applications, and technology advisory.